hollance/RWDevCon-App-Architecture/0-For-Instructor/3-Lab-Instructions.markdown

 Add a new Swift file to the project, **PeriodicCheckForBids.swift**.
 Put it inside the **View the latest bids** group.

-(Note: This new class isn’t really part of the networking code, even though it uses the `ServerAPI`, nor is it part of the domain model, even though it uses the `Watchlist` and `Bid` classes.
+> **Note:** This new class isn’t really part of the networking code, even though it uses the `ServerAPI`.
+Nor is it part of the domain model, even though it uses the `Watchlist` and `Bid` classes.
 It sits somewhere in between, creating the logic that is specific to this particular app.
-This is commonly called the "Application Layer".)
+This is commonly called the "Application Layer".

 Add the following code into this new file: